ARF-DEV/ARF-DEV/README.md

 ## Hi there 👋

 I'm Arief, a Backend Engineer with experience building scalable APIs and backend systems.
-Experienced in debugging production issues, working with distributed systems with 1M+ users, and collaborating cross-functionally to deliver maintainable, high-quality software.
+Experienced in debugging production issues, working with distributed systems, and collaborating cross-functionally to deliver maintainable, high-quality software.

 Other CS things that I interested in are AI (this is referring to the general AI not just DL or ML), Games (Currently interested in graphics programming, so like the engine side of game dev), Frontend (This is related to my other interest, since it has webGL, and webasm.
 So I do plan to explore that in the future) and System programming.